Skip to Main Content

 Key Points to Remember

-• Congenital spine abnormalities are disorders of the spine that develop very early in life.
+• Congenital spine abnormalities are disorders of the spine that are present at birth.

 • Many congenital spine abnormalities are related to spina bifida.

-• Other common congenital spine abnormalities include tethered spinal cord and abnormal spinal alignment such as kyphosis, lordosis and scoliosis.
+• Other common congenital spine anomalies include tethered spinal cord and abnormal spinal alignment, such as kyphosis, lordosis and scoliosis.

 • Symptoms vary depending on the specific condition but can include pain, numbness, tingling, difficulty walking and bathroom issues.